Pool School Videos

 Understanding How Your Pool Works And How To Take Care Of It.

-Owning your first pool may seem a bit overwhelming at first.
+Owning your first swimming pool may seem a bit overwhelming at first.
 For most the mystery and unknown can be the worst and scariest part.
 It is truly an easy process once you get the hang of it.

-After we complete your pool installation we will schedule a time at you convenience to orient you with your pool operation and service items.
+After we complete your fiberglass pool installation we will schedule a time at your convenience to orient you with your pool operation and service items.
 To make sure you have all the information you need we have put together a video series below of the same pool school topics.
 Though this is exactly what pool school at your home consists of and likely could be viewed instead of pool school, we do recommend that you make time to work with us at your home as well in person.

-First and foremost we would like to thank you for being part of our family and allowing us to help you build your pool.
+First and foremost we would like to thank you for being part of our family and allowing us to help you build your fiberglass pool.
 In this video we will show you what comes with your pool to properly take care of it and clean it.

 Understanding what each pipe and valve does on your equipment pad is important if you're going to be able to operate your pool.
 In this video we talk about where the water is coming from and where it goes.

-In this video we will discuss where the pool returns are and how the pool is circulating.
-In a basic pool the water is being pushed into the pool from the returns at one end and sucked out of the pool at the other end through the skimmer and or main drains (mass suctions)
+In this video we will discuss where the swimming pool returns are and how the pool is circulating.
+In a basic pool the water is being pushed into the pool from the returns at one end and sucked out of the pool at the other end through the skimmer and or main drains (mass flow suctions)

 A designated circuit breaker panel is an absolute must on your pool.
 In this video we will discuss what your installation consists of and how to operate it.
 From how to set your timer up, reset your GFCI, to controlling your lights we want to make sure you understand how to run and manage your system.